 That is very cheap if you consider that one of my sites earn more than that every month from Adsense earnings alone.

-Free is free but that’s it.
+Free is free but that’s it for author websites.
 You usually get very little in return for nothing.

 But the huge range of self-hosted WordPress options sets you free to build a fully functional site and for you to have so many options to promote your books, as well as other ways of making money from your site.